jahto/HSLDataKafkaExample/README.md

 Very simple.
 Just polls the endpoint (http://api.digitransit.fi/realtime/vehicle-positions/v1/siriaccess/vm/json) and pushes received list of JSON-data from HSL real-time feed to a Kafka stream as separate messages.
 More connectors could be added later.
-Consider switching to MQTT feed instead.
+Consider switching to MQTT feed instead, this feed is not working reliably since April 2018.

 ### HSLDataMQTTConnector